 Staff acted on appropriate and accurate information.

 The practice had information governance arrangements and staff were aware of the importance of protecting patients' personal information.
+Staff had completed general data protection regulation training.

 Engagement with patients, the public, staff and external partners